-- B.F.A. in Studio and Humanistic Studies (Illustration) - · B.F.A. in Studio and Humanistic Studies (Interactive Arts) - B.F.A. in Studio and Humanistic Studies (Interdisciplinary Sculpture) - B.F.A. in Studio and Humanistic Studies (Painting) - B.F.A. in Studio and Humanistic Studies (Photography) - B.F.A. in Studio and Humanistic Studies (Printmaking) - B.F.A. in Studio and Humanistic Studies (Product Design)
+- B.F.A. in Studio and Humanistic Studies (Graphic Design) - B.F.A. in Studio and Humanistic Studies (Illustration) - B.F.A. in Studio and Humanistic Studies (Interactive Arts) - B.F.A. in Studio and Humanistic Studies (Interdisciplinary Sculpture) - B.F.A. in Studio and Humanistic Studies (Painting) - B.F.A. in Studio and Humanistic Studies (Photography) - B.F.A. in Studio and Humanistic Studies (Printmaking) - B.F.A. in Studio and Humanistic Studies (Product Design)